 - Freedom of Information

-Customers can apply for an internal review by the agency that made the decision on behalf of the SAHT.
+Customers can apply for an internal review.
 If a customer disagrees with the result of the internal review, they can apply for an independent review by the South Australian Civil and Administrative Tribunal (SACAT).

-This policy sets out the circumstances in which a customer can appeal and the process for appealing a decision.
+This policy set out when a customer can appeal, and the appeal process.